Bini discography

-The Filipino girl group Bini has released three studio albums, two extended plays (EP), twenty one singles, and eight promotional singles, with six of their songs appeared on soundtracks.
+The Filipino girl group Bini has released three studio albums, three extended plays (EP), twenty five singles, and eight promotional singles, with six of their songs appeared on soundtracks.
 With over 100 million streams of their song "Pantropiko" and over six million monthly listeners on Spotify, Bini became the most streamed female OPM artist and P-pop group on the platform.

 Bini was formed through the Star Hunt Academy (Note: Star Hunt Academy is a training program established by ABS-CBN in 2019 to develop young performers for the entertainment industry.
 It provided training for skills such as singing and dancing.) program in 2018, where its members were selected from a pool of auditionees who underwent intensive training from 2019 to 2020.
 Their career began with the release of their pre-debut single, "Da Coconut Nut", on November 4, 2020, an electropop remake of the same song by Ryan Cayabyab.
 It was met with positive reception after the group performed the song on the noontime variety show It's Showtime.
 On December 4, 2020, the group signed a contract with ABS-CBN's talent agency, Star Magic, and music label, Star Music.

-Bini officially debuted in June 2021 with the release of their debut single, "Born to Win", with their debut album of the same name released on October 15, 2021.
+Bini officially debuted in June 2021 the release of their debut single, "Born to Win", with their debut album of the same name released on October 15, 2021.
 On July 22, 2022, Bini collaborated with Coca-Cola for the sixth season of Coke Studio Philippines.
 The group co-wrote the single "Love Yourself" with a fan, which was released on September 7.
 In September 2022, the group released their comeback second album, Feel Good.
 The album marked the beginning of their bubblegum pop sound, which they pursued in their later releases.